Akhilez/tic-tac-toe/README.md

 pending

 TODO
-  - Focus on parsing the weights from output to inputs.
+  - Only take model's inserts into the dataset.
-  - Consider negative weights
+  - Add a negative gradient to lost matches.